Sagar-185/crypto/README.md

 ## Available Scripts

-In the project directory, you can run:
+In the project directory, you can run: ErrorBoundary is added locally, changes are not done, but here it doesnt need to add

 ### `npm start`